 These are simply my top ten kid activities from the past few years, but we’ve found a lot more around the world that we love.
 I’m always updating my Top Spots page with specific recommendations everywhere we travel.
-And if you find something that’s worthy of this list (or even more fun/cool/unique) please let me know, either below or in my new Forum post.
+And if you find something that’s worthy of this list (or even more fun/cool/unique) please let me know below.
 I’d love inspiration for future trips!

 None of these activities were more than a few hundred dollars and several were free, included with our hotels/resorts.
 Of course a lot of these are location-specific, but don’t be daunted by airfare or lodging searches that initially bring up expensive rates – most places in the world in the world can be reached economically if you plan ahead.
 I wrote about making family travel affordable here.